DavidSpickett/BadgerKernel/README.md

 Current build targets are Arm (Armv7A, Cortex A-15), Thumb (Armv7E-M Cortex-M4) and AArch64 (Armv8A, Cortex A-57).
 Each platform has it's own folder in '/src/hw' for its specific code.

-All platforms use exceptions for switching threads, Cortex-M also has support for the timer interrupt.
-Although the switching is implemented by calling a function, the exception handlers save/restore everything.
-So, if you can figure it out, timer interrupts on Arm/AArch64 should work fine.
+All platforms use exceptions for switching threads.
+Cortex-M and AArch64 also have support for a timer interrupt.
+Although most of the switching is implemented by calling a function, the exception handlers save/restore everything.

 ## Building